LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 and of the ``meta_predicate/1`` property returned by the ``predicate_property/2`` reflection predicate, portability is still a major problem.
 Thus, Logtalk allows the original ``meta_predicate/1`` directive to be **overridden** with a local directive that Logtalk can make sense of.
+It also allows providing a ``meta_predicate/1`` directive when it's missing from the module defining the meta-predicate.
 Note that Logtalk is not based on a predicate prefixing mechanism as found in module systems.
 This fundamental difference precludes an automated solution at the Logtalk compiler level.

 As an example, assume that you want to call from an object (or a category) a module meta-predicate with the following meta-predicate directive: